 This instruction is to be used in discriminatory harassment cases where the plaintiff did not suffer any “tangible” employment action such as discharge or demotion, but rather suffered “intangible” harm flowing from harassment that is “sufficiently severe or pervasive to create a hostile work environment.”
 Faragher v.
 Boca Raton, 524 U.S. 775, 808 (1998).
 In Faragher and in Burlington Industries, Inc. v.
 Ellerth, 524 U.S. 742 (1998), the Court held that an employer is strictly liable for supervisor harassment that “culminates in a tangible employment action, such as discharge, demotion, or undesirable reassignment.”
 Ellerth, 524 U.S. at 765.
 But when no such tangible action is taken, the employer may still be liable for harassment by supervisors.
 Such liability arises in two situations.
 The first is when the supervisor in question is highly enough placed within the institutional employer to be its “proxy” or “alter ego.”
 The second is where the employer fails to establish an affirmative defense to the presumptive liability that arises from supervisory harassment even when there is no tangible employment action.

 In O’Brien v.
 Middle E. Forum, 57 F.4th 110 (3d Cir.
-2023), the Third Circuit “now join[s] our sister Circuit Courts of Appeals and hold[s] that the Faragher/Ellerth defense is unavailable when the alleged harasser is the employer’s proxy or alter ego.”
+2023), the Court of Appeals “now join[s] our sister Circuit Courts of Appeals and hold[s] that the Faragher/Ellerth defense is unavailable when the alleged harasser is the employer’s proxy or alter ego.”
 Id. at 120. .
 The opinion used the two terms interchangeably, but the model instruction uses only “proxy” for the sake of simplicity.
 As for what suffices to satisfy this standard, the rationale for liability is that the institutional employer is itself acting when the harassing conduct is by a proxy or alter ego.
 Thus, while “merely serving as a supervisor with some amount of control over a subordinate does not establish proxy status,” such status can be found “where “an official... [is] high enough in the management hierarchy that his actions ‘speak’ for the employer.”
 O’Brien cautioned that “only individuals with exceptional authority and control within an organization” can meet this standard.
 57 F.4th at 121 (quoting Helm v, Kansas, 656 F.3d 1277, 1286 (10th Cir.
 2011)).

-Applying this concept to the case at hand, the alleged harasser was Gregg Roman, plaintiff’s direct supervisor, and the Court found a triable issue as to his being a proxy for the Forum.
-It wrote:
+In O’Brien, the alleged harasser was Gregg Roman, plaintiff’s direct supervisor.
+The Court wrote:

 Roman served as the Chief Operating Officer, Director, and Secretary of the Board.
 The jury heard testimony that . . . he was second in command at the Forum, and was poised to “be the successor to become president of the organization.”
 There was testimony that his job was to “run[] the administration” of the organization; he was the “man in charge” of dictating policies for the day-to-day governance of the Forum’s main Philadelphia office, and he was “responsible for all of the administration oversight with anybody that worked at the Forum.”
 The jury also heard testimony about his public-facing role which included making media appearances on behalf of the Forum.

-O’Brien, 57 F.4th at 121-22 (citations omitted).).
+O’Brien, 57 F.4th at 121-22 (citations omitted).
 The model instructions look to this paragraph to frame the evidence that may be relevant to the proxy decision in terms of institutional structure, day-to-day operations, and other evidence.